michaelheiniger/Reivewpad-docs/docs/use-cases/attention-set.md

 ## reviewpad.yml

-In order to define the attention set we will use the builtins [isWaitingForReview](https://docs.reviewpad.com/docs/aladino-builtins#iswaitingforreview) and [hasUnaddressedThreads](https://docs.reviewpad.com/docs/aladino-builtins#hasunaddressedthreads).
+In order to define the attention set we will use the built-ins [isWaitingForReview](/guides/built-ins#iswaitingforreview) and [hasUnaddressedThreads](/guides/built-ins#hasunaddressedthreads).

 ```yaml reviewpad.yml
 api-version: reviewpad.com/v3.x